Azure/aks-baseline-automation/README.md

 ### Deploy sample applications using GitOps
 You can use GitOps with flux or ArgoCD (pull method) as an alternative to GitHub action workflows to deploy your applications.

-Refer to [these instructions](docs/app-azurevote-gitops.mdapp-azurevote-gitops.md) for how to setup your GitOps environment to deploy sample applications.
+Refer to [these instructions](docs/app-azurevote-gitops.md) for how to setup your GitOps environment to deploy a sample applications.
 ## Lifecycle-Management
 Different components of an AKS solution are often owned by different teams and typically follow their own lifecycle management schedule and process, sometimes using different tools.
 In this section we will cover the following lifecycle management processes: